-- Unless taken up separately as part of a special order calendar, most local bills have been considered on the floor using the expedited local bill calendar. - Local bills creating an exception to general law or amended on the floor are considered separately.
+- Local bills may be taken up separately as part of a special order calendar or may be considered using an expedited local bill calendar. - Local bills creating an exception to general law or amended on the floor are considered separately.